-A representative of the Northwest Pennsylvania Regional College is a member of the local board.
-Mercyhurst University is a partner on the local memorandum of understanding representing Perkins Act post-secondary institutions.
-The adult education provider is represented on the local board and a partner in the local one-stop system assisting with implementing the local board's strategies and providing comprehensive assessment services.
-Having the adult education partner manage the assessment process and provide high school equivalency training and testing programs reduces duplication of services.
+A representative of Pennsylvania Western University is a member of the local board.
+The local area does not currently have any post-secondary institutions that are funded under the Perkins V Act grant awards.
+The Northwest Local Development Area currently has two Title II providers, with one of the providers represented on the local board.
+Both providers will partner in the local one-stop system assisting with implementing the local board's strategies and providing comprehensive assessment services.
+The one Title II provider manages the assessment process and both providers focus on high school equivalency training, testing programs, digital literacy, and services for limited English speaking and reading populations, which reduces duplication of services.
 Keystone Community Education Council participates on the Local Management Committee for Department of Human Services programs and works with the local board to increase apprenticeship and training opportunities in the local area.

-How the system will improve access to services and to activities that lead to a recognized postsecondary credential;
+How the system will improve access to services and to activities that lead to a recognized postsecondary credential including Registered Apprenticeships;